Hornwitser/tachyon-diagen/README.md

 Attaches to the next message or the next choice.

-### Reply(text)
+### Reply(text=None, params)

 Set the reply text of the previous message to the given text.
-When used at the start of a choice section it specifies the text of that choice.
+When used at the start of a choice section it specifies the text of that choice, as well as any extra attributes for the `<reply>` element.
 When used imminently after a Choice section it sets the default response text for all choices in that choice section.

+Note: params can only be set when this directive is used at the start of a choice section.
+It's also possible to leave out the text parameter there to use the default.

 Attaches to the previous message or the choice subsection.